 In the midst of a 35 degree day, turning on your oven is the last thing you need.
 The solution?
-A no-bake dessert, like our deliciously creamy Ginger Nut Cheesecake.
-Not only is it super simple to whip up (hello 20 minute prep time!), you can keep it in the fridge for a day or two before Christmas and top it off with seasonal fruit just before serving.
+A no-bake Christmas dessert, such as our deliciously creamy Ginger Nut Cheesecake.
+Not only is it super simple to whip up (only 20 minute prep time), you can store it in the fridge for a day or two before Christmas.
+Then add seasonal fruit before serving for extra flavour.

-For many us, Christmas simply wouldn’t be Christmas without a trifle, and our famous Red Velvet Cheesecake Trifle is a Queen go-to.
-With deep red velvet cake, shards of minty choc Oreo bark, and a heavenly cheesecake icing, this recipe has graced the festive table of many Queen Bakers over the years!
-Prep for this dessert can start 4 weeks in advance, by baking, wrapping and freezing the red velvet cake.
+For many of us, Christmas simply wouldn’t be Christmas without a trifle, and our famous Red Velvet Cheesecake Trifle recipe is an absolute must-have.
+With deep red velvet cake, shards of minty choc Oreo bark, and a heavenly cheesecake icing, this go-to recipe has graced the festive table of many Queen Bakers over the years!
+Prep for this go-to Christmas recipe can start 4 weeks in advance, by baking, wrapping and freezing the Red Velvet Cheesecake.
 Get the Oreo bark done up to 14 days out (and hide it at the back of your fridge – it’s very moreish!) then assemble the trifle the day before you intend to serve.

 Tis’ the season for all things extravagant and dessert should be no exception.
 You’ll think all your Christmases have come at once with this Eggnog-Gingerbread-Tiramisu combo from Also the Crumbs Please.
 This dessert HAS to be chilled overnight, so you have no excuse not to prep ahead!
 You’ll need some nice soft gingerbread for this recipe, and our classic Gingerbread Biscuits are just the ticket.